 Heat the olive oil in a large stainless steel or cast-iron skillet over medium-low heat.

 Add the onions and garlic and cook for 50 minutes to one hour, until a deep golden brown and caramelized, stirring every 3-5 minutes to avoid burning. *Do not stir too often, however, or the onions will not caramelize.
 They should brown and stick slightly to the skillet, but not burn.
+Add the garlic and cook for one more minute.

 After the onions have cooked for about 30 minutes, place the potatoes in a large pot and add enough water to cover by one inch.
 Bring to a boil, then reduce heat to a rapid simmer and cook for ten minutes or until the center of potatoes can be pierced through by a fork.